APIYOJENNIFER/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Display the first 10 lines of /etc/passwd
 7. Display the third line of the file iacta
 8. Create a file with specific name
+9.
+10. Write into a file the result of a command